mildsunrise/university-4b-tfg/memory/development.md

 ## Data analysis {#subsec:timeline-analysis}

 After we can run experiments, we need a way to visualize the resulting data and see what's going on.
 We'll build a tool to render a **timeline** showing where the pauses occur on each load and how much they took.
 It should also plot the data from the kernel tracer, in a similar way to what we did in the monitor application (section \ref{subsec:monitor-app}).
-We'll use a typical [Jupyter](https://jupyter.org) + [NumPy](https://numpy.org) + [Matplotlib](https://matplotlib.org) setup.
+We'll use a [Jupyter](https://jupyter.org) + [NumPy](https://numpy.org) + [Matplotlib](https://matplotlib.org) setup, which is typical in data science.

 For the impatient, the finished product can be seen later in the analysis section, see figure \ref{fig:tl-uml-simple} for an example.
 We'll now present the structure of the code in a simplified way, see the full source code for reference.